Lanota

-Lanota is an indie rhythm game developed and published by Noxy Games.
-The iOS version and the Android version were both released globally on the App Store and the Google Play Store respectively on July 13, 2016.
+Lanota is a rhythm game developed and published by Noxy Games.
+The iOS version and the Android version were released globally on the App Store and the Google Play Store respectively on July 13, 2016.
 The game on iOS requires initial purchase, but the Android version allows free play up to Chapter 3, interspersed with ads.
 On April 13, 2018, it was announced that a Switch port of Lanota by Flyhigh Works was undergoing development.
 The port was released worldwide in June 2018.

 Lanota includes a story told in a picture book style, map exploration, and item collecting along with the main rhythm game gameplay.
 Players must complete songs in order to advance the story and unlock more songs.

 Gameplay

 Lanotas playing field is a circle with a gear in the middle, where notes originate.
 On the App Store, it is described as a "plate".
 In game, it is referred to as the "Notalium Tuner".
-The player must tap(click), hold(catch), slide(rail), or flick the notes when they reach the outer ring of the circle in accordance to the beat.
+The player must tap (click), hold (catch), slide (rail), or flick the notes when they reach the outer ring of the circle in accordance to the beat.
 The plate changes sizes, spins, or moves around the screen in the middle of gameplay and the player must re-adjust themselves accordingly.
 Items will be picked up and stored as the player experiences the story.
 The story and items can be looked at by accessing the menu, which also includes options to customize the game interface.
 The player has the option to turn off background effects, change timing offset, tuner transparency, and tap note volume.